JMiles42/jellyfin-smartplaylist2playlistharder-plugin/README.md

 ## Overview

 This plugin allows you to setup a series of rules to auto generate and update playlists within Jellyfin.
-With the current implimentation these are limited to an individual user.
+With the current implementation these are limited to an individual user.

 The json format currently in use, may not be the final version while I continue to work on this forked version.
-Currently I am trying to keep backwards compatability in mind.
+Currently I am trying to keep backwards compatibility in mind.
 For example with the ordering, instead of changing the base OrderBy to an array I added the nested ThenBy field, to allow old ones to work.
-If I do make breaking changes, for my own sake as well, I will try to allow the older version to be compatable as well, but no guarantees.
+If I do make breaking changes, for my own sake as well, I will try to allow the older version to be compatible as well, but no guarantees.

+## 2.2 ExpressionVars, more values less writing
+WARNING: This update technically breaks any TargetValues that is a single string that starts with `$(` and ends with `)`.
+I currently don't have an option to escape this.
+In this update adds reusable vars, you can now set any uniquely named entries in the ExpressionVars section, then to use set the TargetValue of "$(KeyName)", Where KeyName is the key you chose to assign the value ExpressionValue you would like to use.
+See the now updated json example below.
+I slightly tweaked how the files are parsed, based on my limited testing, all existing files should still work identically, however may save slightly differently, by adding the new ExpressionVars

 ## Warning as of the release of 2.* the save format has had changes.